 Do you have a skein of hand dyed, wonderfully squishy and beautiful sock yarn hanging out in your stash?
 Then this pattern is for you!
-One skein is all it takes to crochet the Spring Fling Triangle Scarf.
+One skein is all it takes to make this easy triangle shawl crochet pattern.
 By using a much larger hook than called for, you are able to stretch how far one skein will take you because the stitches will be looser and farther apart.

 I am not going to be reinventing the wheel here.
 We are basically making a half of a granny square.
 You could certainly use this “formula” with any hook size and yarn you want depending on the look you are going for.
 Get creative with it!

-In this pattern will show you how I made the scarf pictured.
+In this pattern will show you how I made the scarf pictured, but feel free to use any hook and yarn combination your heart desired.

 You could wear this around your neck like a bandanna scarf or even as a shawlette.
 This worked up rather quickly, you would have plenty of time to make one to wear for Easter or maybe as a Mother’s Day gift!
 Or both!
 Spring Fling scarves for everyone!
 LOL.